c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 So why you learn about them ?
 There are times when a global is absolutely the correct solution.
 On the other hande, a telitale sign of an inexperienced programmer is overuse of globals.

 None of these decisions are cut and dried.
-There's a very influenctial book title **Design Patters: Elements of Reusable Object-Oriented Design** written by the **so-called** **"Gang of Four".
+There's a very influenctial book title **Design Patters: Elements of Reusable Object-Oriented Design** written by the **so-called** **"Gang of Four"**.
 Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.
 The book describes common programming problems and elegant solutions to those problems.
 These **"design patterns"** as they have become known as, are universal and can be applied to just about become familiar with design patterns.

 At the same time, people have observed **"anti-patterns"**, bad programming practices, used by poor programmers.
 Using too many global variables is an anti-pattern, and here is why. **One variable should be available (in scope) to that code that makes use of that variable, and not much else.
 Functions shouldn't have acess to unrelated variables.
 A global variable is accessible everywhere, but it is rare to find a variable whose purpose is applicable to every function in your program.
 As your program get larger, they become even more rare**.